I took up yoga during lockdown, here is what the practice taught me

 You do not need to look ‘the part’

 My image of yoga before this journey was a woman in branded gym gear talking about sun salutations, downward dogs and all of the other yoga jargon that I find very much intimidating.
 This really made me feel like you had to be a certain type of person to like yoga, and that person wasn’t me.
-The barrier I saw between myself and yoga was beat down by following a yoga class that felt authentic and relaxed, it was just another way to get moving and chill out at the end of the day (or first thing in the morning).
+The barrier I saw between myself and yoga was beaten down by following a yoga class that felt authentic and relaxed, it was just another way to get moving and chill out at the end of the day (or first thing in the morning).
 I’ve learned a few jargon words along the way, but I’m not fussed about them at all.
 It’s not about what you know, it’s about the movement and bringing all the focus on you.
 Plus, feel no pressure at all to get your snazzy gym gear out.
 Wear what’s comfy, even if that’s your PJs!

 You’ll work up a sweat